 You can’t go wrong with either, though.
 Protection scores are similar, the pricing is almost identical and you get the same core features.
 Bitdefender shines brighter in usability, but not by much.
 Your choice will depend on whether you need features such as a password manager on Bitdefender’s inexpensive plans or multi-device support on Kaspersky Internet Security.

 For ranking excellent in every criteria, though, our pick is Bitdefender.
-If you need to shop around more, you can read our other antivirus reviews.

 Do you think Bitdefender or Kaspersky is better?
 Let us know in the comments below and, as always, thanks for reading.